 |Name:||Kinevox Inc.; Burbank, CA. (USA)|

-Kinevox was a leading company for synchronous magnetic recording
+Kinevox was a leading company for synchronous magnetic recording equipment and accessories.

 In 1956, Kinevox was a division of Electromation Co., 116 South Hollywood Way, Burbank, California (Kinevox Building).
 A new 16min Kinevox recorder with extension arms for 1200-foot reels available as standard accessory.
 Less than 2% intermodulation distortion through complete channel, from microphone input to film playback at full operating level is mentioned then.
 An other source reads: "The Kinevox Slater records sound synchronization and slate data with an external presetting device.
 The slater includes an adapter for the BNC Mitchell camera and adapts to any 16mm or 35mm motion picture camera."